MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 - **Require reviewers outside the original requester:**
   - Having at least one reviewer outside the original requester ensures a more thorough review process.
-  - The approver shares co-ownership of the changes and should be held equally accountable for any potential impact.
+  - The approver shares coownership of the changes and should be held equally accountable for any potential effect.
 - **Require CI build to pass:**
   - Requiring the Continuous Integration (CI) build to pass before merging a PR establishes a baseline for code quality.
   - CI checks include code linting, unit tests, and security scans (for example, virus and credential checks).